1. WE COME TO YOUR SCHOOL!

 Remember the incursion can be in French OR English OR a bilingual French‐English version can be provided upon teachers’ request.
 Please specify.
 An English translation is provided for teaching purposes and to assist teachers and students.
 Supporting worksheets are also included which can be used as an aid to help students’ comprehension of the text and acquaint them with the author.

-The extract from Le Petit Nicolas can cover a full 10 scenes OR 5 scenes (a selection) and 2 classes/double period are/is recommended).
+The extract from Le Petit Nicolas can cover 5 scenes (a selection) and 2 classes/double period are/is recommended – the first for the coaching and the second to present the work).
 It provides an opportunity for students to experience interactions in common social situations: for example, “family life”, “shopping”, “maths and cost of goods” and “at the market”.
 Teachers may choose to develop these situations/themes further post-visit.

 After teachers have introduced the topic they may choose to have students read the text and complete supporting worksheets in class, or at home.
 For the performance, students could work in small groups on an allocated scene OR be given specific roles to prepare.
 A lesson plan style programme/kit will be sent to teachers after paid booking.

-– are all suitable, just as long as we can stay in the venue without going elsewhere for the whole/all session/s.
-We need to divide the groups into subgroups in separate parts of the space for preparation by the animateurs.
+– are all suitable, just as long as we can divide the groups in a main hall or in other rooms to coach in subgroups for preparation by the animateurs.
 We need enough tables for each group and if possible enough chairs for all students, as well as a laptop, and data projector and extension cables for our presentation

 For the workshop teachers best cover the text in class in basic preparation and select the student participants and their roles 9 out of the 15; the others will be stage hands or extras and if time allows we may rotate roles.
 We cover 5 out of the 10 scenes.